SirGoodenough/HA_Blueprints/Automations/HumidifierWaterThrottleControl.md

     Tasmota SV Device set-up to receive the output of this blueprint.
     Suitable Humidifier to control.

     Generic hygrostat integration or something similar.

 ## 🗂 Input fields

     humidifier ✯ REQUIRED ✯: This is the entity that represents the Generic hygrostat controlling the system.

     humidity ✯ REQUIRED ✯: This is the entity used by the blueprint and Generic hygrostat to monitor the living area.

     mqtt_topic ✯ REQUIRED ✯: A topic such as this with your device top topic.
-We are setting var2 via cmnd: "cmnd/humidifier/var2"
-                             See below for more details.
+        We are setting var2 via cmnd: "cmnd/humidifier/var2" See below for more details.

-    power_1 ✯ REQUIRED ✯: I was finding that every time this BP updated the Sonoff during the water on (delay command) stage, the sequence stopped and the water time was cut short.
+    power_1 ✯ REQUIRED ✯: I was finding that every time this BP updated the
+        Sonoff during the water on (delay command) stage, the sequence stopped & the water time was cut short.
 To clean this up I added a wait so that this BP only sends data when the water is not on.
-That wait is looking to the entity imported to HA when you built the Sonoff SV switch to modulate the water output.
+T hat wait is looking to the entity imported to HA when you built the Sonoff SV switch to modulate the water output.

     minimum_time: Current default 20 seconds.
 Must be set lower than the maximum time.
 This it the shortest time that will be sent to the switch.

     maximum_time: Current default 80 seconds.
 Must be set higher than the minimum time.
 This it the longest time that will be sent to the switch.
 It is also used in the formula to calculate the time sent to the switch.

 ## 👀 Where is My MQTT Topic?

-    The Blueprint needs to send the time value to var2 in your sonoff SV.
-On my system the MQTT topic to do this is cmnd/humidifier/var2.
+This Blueprint needs to send the time value to var2 in your sonoff SV.
+On my system the MQTT topic to do this is ```cmnd/humidifier/var2```.
 Yours will be something similar.
-In order to determine exactly what your will be, follow these instructions.
+In order to determine exactly what your topic will be, follow these instructions.

-    Begin by opening the webui of your Tasmota SV switch.
+Begin by opening the ```WEBUI``` of your Tasmota SV switch.

 #### Select the Configuration tab